WeiqiPeng0/FFU.TrackR/README.md

  - server.R: the backend file

 Notice:
+ - The input file need to contain a header with variable names
  - Only numeric columns shall be selected for plotting
  - All statistics are by default calculted on filtered data
  - The input treatment names won't display unless the input string, if splitted by semicolons, matches current number of treatments.